Plum trees for every backyard orchardists dream come true! Grow fresh, juicy plums in your backyard or orchard that ripen in summer year after year.

 Grow these plum trees in a wide variety of planting sites and soil conditions.
 All 3 plum varieties require full sun and well drained soil.
 Make sure you pick the right variety for your space and planting site.

 The Methley Plum is an excellent choice for northern United States as it can grow fruitfully up to USDA plant hardiness zone 5.
+Not getting any plums on your tree?
+Check out this blog post to troubleshoot.

 These trees do not ship bare root.
 They are rooted in a nursery container with soil to ensure the safety of the trees upon arrival.